Anne Cheynet

-Anne Cheynet (born 1938) is a French author in Réunion.
+Anne-Marie Thérèse Fontaine (23 August 1938 – 23 May 2025), known by her pen name Anne Cheynet, was a French author in Réunion.
 Her 1977 work Les Muselés is considered a significant contribution to Réunionnais literature, as the first novel to be formally labeled as "Réunionnais."

-Biography
+Life and career

-Cheynet was born in Saint-Denis, Réunion, in 1938, and spent her childhood in the city's Saint-François neighborhood.
+Anne-Marie Thérèse Fontaine was born in Saint-Denis, Réunion, in 1938, and spent her childhood in the city's Saint-François neighborhood.
 She traveled to Aix-en-Provence to study in 1956, remaining abroad until 1963.

 Back on the island, she worked as a secondary school teacher before getting involved in politics.
 She later returned to the classroom as a preschool teacher.

 She published her first book, the poetry collection Matanans et Langoutis, in 1972, followed by her best-known work, the novel Les Muselés, which is considered the first work billed as a "Réunionnais novel."
 The novel, which has an activist slant, focuses on the lives of the poor in Réunion.
 Cheynet, who was from a poor white family, drew on her experiences of discrimination during the island's colonial era.

-Cheynet has since published several other books, including the poetry collection Ter tout' kouler and the short story collection Rivages maouls.
+Anne Cheynet subsequently published several other books, including the poetry collection Ter tout' kouler and the short story collection Rivages maouls.
+In 2022, she released a bilingual story collection illustrated by Claire Ruiz, La clé dans zot poche: Histoires semées depuis le Grand Sentier.

-Between 2001 and 2004, Cheynet produced three CDs of oral storytelling.
+Between 2001 and 2004, she produced three CDs of oral storytelling.

-She writes in both French and Creole.
+She wrote in both French and Creole.

+Cheynet died on 23 May 2025, at the age of 86.